Fireproof banknote

-Fireproof banknote is a demonstration of putting a banknote, previously soaked in 50% (v/v) alcohol fuel solution, to a flame.
+The fireproof banknote is a demonstration of putting a banknote, previously soaked in 50% (v/v) alcohol fuel solution, to a flame.
 The fire is lit and later extinguished by itself without the banknote being burnt.
 This demonstration can be used to teach about the fire triangle and classes of fire.

 Explanation

 A 50% (v/v) alcohol solution is composed of 50% alcohol and 50% water in which water acts as a solvent.
 By igniting a paper banknote completely soaked with 50% alcohol solution, the alcohol (which is the fuel in the fire triangle) is combusted into carbon dioxide and water vapour.
-On the other hand, water is heated up with some being evaporated as it absorbs energy from the combustion of alcohol.
-The evaporation of water helps cool down the system, so not all water is evaporated and the paper banknote is not burnt.
-The water to alcohol ratio should be 50% or higher; a lower ratio leads to the banknote being slightly burnt because there is not enough water to absorb the combustion energy and cool down the system.
+Contrarily water is heated up, with some being evaporated as it absorbs energy from the combustion of alcohol.
+The evaporating water helps cool down the system, so not all water is evaporated and the paper banknote is not burnt.
+The water-to-alcohol ratio should be 50% or higher; a lower ratio leads to the banknote being slightly burnt because there is not enough water to absorb the combustion energy and cool down the system.